Last Updated on April 26, 2023 by Goya

-If you are looking for something a little more special while in Ljubljana, you may want to check my post on Restavracija Atelje.
+If you are looking for something a little more special while in Ljubljana, you may want to check out Michelin-starred Restavracija Atelje.

-It is currently Ljubljana’s only Michelin starred restaurant, but I expect it will be joined by many more soon.
+It is currently Ljubljana’s only one, but I expect it will be joined by many more soon.

 Kolibri Cocktail Bar

-This place is an absolute dream!
+Kolibri Bar is an absolute dream!
 As in, if I were to describe my perfect cocktail bar, it would be pretty much an exact replica of Kolibri.
-Think apothecary-style counters, an elegant Gatsby-esque interior, a little outside patio on a quiet street that is shielded from the gaze of passerby with greenery, a totally intimate atmosphere both inside and outside and most importantly, great cocktails!
+Think apothecary-style counters, an elegant Gatsby-esque interior, a little outside patio on a quiet street that is shielded from the gaze of passersby with greenery, a totally intimate atmosphere both inside and outside and most importantly, great cocktails!

 Open from 5 PM onwards (except for Mondays), this little slice of heaven does both seasonal and old-school cocktails and it does them well!

 Of note: Reservation is not possible on Fridays and weekends.

 Knowing us this probably won’t come to you as a surprise, but this little boutique wine bar was our first evening destination here.
 After what had been a long day at work, it was amazing to just wind down here with Mister and watch the sun slowly set behind the castle with a nice wine in hand.

 We had a lovely tasting, which gave us a much-needed introduction* to Slovenian wine regions and their characteristics: